 Example: site:wikipedia.org self-publishing “dead link”

-Resist the temptation to simply copy / paste the content of the dead resource on your website; this may get you into trouble.
+Resist the temptation to simply copy/paste the content of the dead resource onto your website; this may get you into trouble.

-Bonus Tip for SEOs: input the dead link url into a backlinks discovery tool, and then notify the webmasters that were linking to it that the old resource is dead, but you have got the perfect replacement for them – your great resource page.
-It’s a quick, and yet very effective way of getting niche related, powerful backlinks.
+Bonus Tip for SEOs: Input the dead link URL into a backlinks discovery tool, and then notify the webmasters who were linking to it that the old resource is dead.
+Suggest your great resource page as the perfect replacement.
+It’s a quick and effective way of getting niche-related, powerful backlinks.

 Remove Results from Specific Domains